The iPhone 14 and iPhone 12 are separated by two years, and both look like they represent big upgrade years for the Apple smartphone.

 The other major design change to look out for is the alleged introduction of punch-hole front cameras to at least some of the iPhone 14 models.
 After irritating users with the notch since 2017, it's about time Apple made this change, although we're curious as to how Face ID would work without the infrared dot projector and reader exposed.

-The basic flat-edged iPhone design seems likely to stick around, according to leaked renders.
-However in a throwback to the iPhone 4, the volume buttons could change back to little circles instead of longer oblongs.
-The cameras also seem to be retracting back into the phone to lie flat with the main back panel, rather than sticking out like they do on the iPhone 12.
+There were rumors that the iPhone 14's cameras would be retracting back into the phone to lie flat with the main back panel, rather than sticking out like they do on the iPhone 12.
+However more recent rumors have established a more familiar camera bump design.

 In terms of materials, the iPhone 12 is made primarily of glass, with aluminum sides on the base iPhone 12 and iPhone 12 mini, and stainless steel around the edges of the Pro and Pro Max.
-The iPhone 14 could swap these out for titanium, which would make the phone tougher but potentially more expensive.
+The iPhone 14 may have had prototypes made out of titanium, which would have made the phone tougher but potentially more expensive.
+Unfortunately for users who love their titanium Apple Watch, it looks as if the iPhone 14 will still be made with aluminum, and the iPhone 14 Pro with stainless steel

 What about ports?
 The iPhone 12 uses Apple's Lightning connector just like iPhones of the past several years.
 Although we keep expecting Apple to announce it's ditching ports entirely for a true wireless phone — one rumor has claimed this will happen with the next iPhone — the iPhone 14 is expected to stick with Lightning.